 His book sprang from a simple proposition–approach consensual non-monogamy just as he would have if he were reporting for one of the news organizations he’d worked for, interviewing people from a wide range of backgrounds and presenting the conclusions.

 His book sported interviews with sixty or so people from all over the world — one of the first rigorously researched polyamory books to take a truly global perspective ever to be written.
 It’s really good (I’ll likely review it later.)

 Anyway, the book became the first non-fiction title published by Luminastra Press.

 And all hell broke loose.

-From the moment the crowdfunder for the book was announced, my ex and her circle went after it it.
-There were some unbelievably strange allegations, and some frankly ridiculous ones.
+From the moment the crowdfunder for the book was announced, there were some unbelievably strange allegations from some quarters of the poly scene, and some frankly ridiculous ones.

 First, and the one that amused me most, is that I wrote it.
 Now, I have to admit, I’m flattered.
 I like my writing.
 But I’m not sure that I could write quite like an experienced English journalist (with references to Monty Python, and a bunch of British stuff I’ve never heard of, and all), together with a sense of humor–err, excuse me, humour — that’s very noticeably British.
 But hey folks, if you think I’m that good, just keep it coming.
 I appreciate the compliment.

 And there’s also the fact that many of his interviews were conducted in person, so if I secretly wrote the book, I also have even better disguise skills than that one dude from Mission: Impossible, which is kinda cool, I guess.

 I did actually have a small hand in it.
 I advised on the book layout and produced the eBook.
 I think they look pretty good, but then I would, wouldn’t I?